mdn/content/files/en-us/web/api/window/getcomputedstyle/index.md

   values includes the resolution of percentages for `width` or `height`, as those will be replaced by their pixel equivalent only for _used values_.
 - Returned values are sometimes deliberately inaccurate.
-To avoid the “CSS History Leak” security issue, browsers may lie about the computed styles for a visited link, returning values as if the user never visited the linked URL.
+To avoid the "CSS History Leak" security issue, browsers may lie about the computed styles for a visited link, returning values as if the user never visited the linked URL.
 See [Plugging the CSS History Leak](https://blog.mozilla.org/security/2010/03/31/plugging-the-css-history-leak/) and [Privacy-related changes coming to CSS :visited](https://hacks.mozilla.org/2010/03/privacy-related-changes-coming-to-css-vistited/) for examples of how this is implemented.